boltsparts/boltsfc/README.md

 ### Start BOLTS
+* by FreeCAD Gui:
     * Run the Macro "start_bolts.FCMacro".
-* To be sure BOLTS was succressfully installed try to "import BOLTS" in the Python console.
+* by Python in FreeCAD Python console
+'''
+import BOLTS
+BOLTS.show_widget()
+'''

 ### For developer